sputnick-dev/saxon-lint/README.md

 ### Limitations

-Based on the Saxon Home Edition (HE) documentation, it supports just the XQuery 3.1 Minimal Conformance.
+Based on the Saxon Home Edition (HE) documentation, it supports the XQuery 3.1 Minimal Conformance.
 And it doesn't include the following:

-    Optional features not provided: XQuery 3.1 Schema Aware, XQuery 3.1 Typed Data, XQuery 3.1 Static Typing, XQuery Update 1.0
+ - XQuery 3.1 Schema Aware
+ - XQuery 3.1 Typed Data
+ - XQuery 3.1 Static Typing
+ - XQuery Update 1.0

 This is not FOSS software.